The Jordan-H\"older property and Grothendieck monoids of exact categories

 It is easily checked that this relation actually gives a partial order on $\PP(X)$. \end{itemize} \end{definition} We remark that $\PP(X)$ always has the greatest element $X$ and the smallest element $0$.

 \begin{example} Let $\AA$ be an abelian category and $\EE$ an extension-closed subcategory of $\AA$.
 Then for an object $X \in \EE$, we have that

 \end{example}

-Although we assume that there exists an \emph{inflation} $A \infl B$ in order to have $A \leq B$, if $\EE$ is \emph{weakly idempotent complete}, then this condition is not necessary.
+Although we assume that there exists an \emph{inflation} $A \infl B$ in order to have $A \leq B$, if $\EE$ is \emph{weakly idempotent complete}, then this condition can be weakened.
 We refer to \cite[Section 7]{buhler} for weakly idempotent completeness. \begin{lemma} Let $\EE$ be a weakly idempotent complete exact category.
-Then for an object $X$ and $A, B \in \PP(X)$ of $X$, the following are equivalent: \begin{enumerate} \item $A \leq B$ holds in $\PP(X)$. \item There exists a morphism $\varphi \colon A \to B$ which makes the following diagram commutes:
+Then for an object $X$ and $A, B \in \PP(X)$ of $X$, the following are equivalent: \begin{enumerate} \item $A \leq B$ holds in $\PP(X)$. \item There exists a morphism $\varphi \colon A \to B$ which makes the following diagram commute:

 \end{enumerate} \end{lemma} \begin{proof} (1) $\Rightarrow$ (2): Obvious.

 (2) $\Rightarrow$ (1): It is enough to check that $\varphi$ is an inflation.
 This follows from that $\iota \varphi$ is an inflation and $\EE$ is weakly idempotent complete, see \cite[Proposition 7.6]{buhler} for example. \end{proof} \begin{example} Let $\AA$ be an abelian category and $\EE$ an extension-closed subcategory of $\AA$.
 Suppose that $\EE$ is \emph{closed under direct summands}, that is, if $A \oplus B$ belongs to $\EE$ then so do $A$ and $B$.
 Then $\EE$ is idempotent complete, thus weakly idempotent complete.
 Many important exact categories investigated in the representation theory of algebras arise in this way. \end{example}